Shopify/krane/README.md

 }'
 ```

 For all conditions, `path` must be a valid JsonPath expression that points to a field in the custom resource's status. `value` is the value that must be present at `path` in order to fulfill a condition.
 For a deployment to be successful, _all_ `success_conditions` must be fulfilled.
-Conversely, the deploy will be marked as failed if _any one of_ `failure_conditions` is fulfilled. `success_conditions` are mandatory, but `failure_conditions` can be omitted (the resource will simply timeout if it never reaches a successful state).
+Conversely, the deploy will be marked as failed if _any one of_ `failure_conditions` is fulfilled. `success_conditions` are mandatory, but `failure_conditions` can be omitted (the resource will simply time out if it never reaches a successful state).

 In addition to `path` and `value`, a failure condition can also contain `error_msg_path` or `custom_error_msg`. `error_msg_path` is a JsonPath expression that points to a field you want to surface when a failure condition is fulfilled.
 For example, a status condition may expose a `message` field that contains a description of the problem it encountered. `custom_error_msg` is a string that can be used if your custom resource doesn't contain sufficient information to warrant using `error_msg_path`.
 Note that `custom_error_msg` has higher precedence than `error_msg_path` so it will be used in favor of `error_msg_path` when both fields are present.